 If you’re looking for an easy way to invest in international shares for diversification, then exchange traded funds (ETFs) could be the answer.

 But which ETFs should you look at?
-Here are two popular ETFs that could be worth getting better acquainted with:
+Here are three excellent ETFs that could be worth getting better acquainted with:

 BetaShares NASDAQ 100 ETF (ASX: NDQ)